ETB 4

-ETB 4 (ETB Lau) is the fourth television channel from the Euskal Irrati Telebista group in the Basque Autonomous Community in Spain and the French Basque Country.
-The channel broadcasts in Basque and Spanish.
+ETB 4 (ETB Lau) was the fourth television channel from the Euskal Irrati Telebista group in the Basque Autonomous Community in Spain and the French Basque Country.
+The channel broadcast in Basque and Spanish.

 History

 In 2007, ETB announced the launch of ETB4, a channel in Basque and Spanish that would be dedicated to information and culture, in a similar way to La 2 and El 33, however, the project was discarded due to the 2008 financial crisis.
 Instead of ETB 4, ETBK Sat was programmed, the new interim channel combined sports broadcasts with programs from ETB 1 and ETB 2 that were broadcast on ETB Sat.

 ETB 4 was launched on October 29, 2014, replacing ETBK Sat on the Basque Country without there being a previous announcement of the change of identity of the channel.

+On March 16, 2026, it was announced that from March 18, the channel would change its name to ETB2 On, modifying its programming with a mix of content from the former ETB4, as well as from ETB2, including its news programs.
+Furthermore, from that same day, ETB2 On became the channel's fully Basque-language version, available on streaming platforms and the internet.

 Programming

-ETB 4 programming is based on entertainment, highlighting fiction, sports and reruns of ETB 1 and ETB 2 programs.
+ETB 4 programming was based on entertainment, highlighting fiction, sports and reruns of ETB 1 and ETB 2 programs.